 To satisfy information-seeking prospects, marketing for manufacturing companies has become more complex and competitive over the past few years.
 Cold calling without a structured marketing strategy simply doesn’t work anymore; the competition has evolved, and so should you.

 People have also changed the way they communicate with businesses.
 They no longer expect to be interrupted with phone calls or invasive emails.
 If they want a product or service, they will research it themselves and contact a company when they need more information or are ready to purchase.
-Change can be scary, but the solution is simple: adopt an inbound marketing strategy for your manufacturing company.
+Change can be scary, but the solution is simple: adopt an inbound marketing strategy for your industrial manufacturing company.

 - What Is Inbound Marketing?

 - The Buyer’s Journey—How Engineers and Purchasing Agents Buy

 - Four Amazing Benefits of Inbound Marketing for Manufacturers

 - Closing Industrial Sales—Better and Faster through Inbound Marketing

 - How Grant Marketing Can Help Implement Inbound Marketing for Your Business

 Inbound marketing is a marketing methodology designed to attract visitors and potential customers to your website, helping them to self-identify with your products and services through information and interactions they seek out.
 It replaces the old “spray and pray” tactics that bombard people with ill-timed, intrusive, and irrelevant touch points, forcing a brand, service, or product onto prospects, hoping they will eventually convert into customers.

 Inbound methodology works as a process—attracting, engaging, and delighting customers online.
 For manufacturers to achieve the final stage of the inbound process—delight—you must consistently provide value to your prospects and foster a relationship built around trust.